Last reviewed and updated: 11 May 2020

 Queue Events and Event Processing Callbacks

-So how exactly are Requests presented to your driver?
+So how exactly do Queues pass Requests to your driver for processing?
 It’s simple: Like all WDF Objects, Queues are capable of raising a given set of events.
 A driver may choose to handle a subset of these events by providing appropriate Event Processing Callbacks.

 The most important Queue-based Event Processing Callbacks available to your driver are the I/O Event Processing Callbacks.
 These callbacks are invoked by the Framework to present Requests from a Queue to your driver.
 On each of these callbacks, the Framework passes your driver a handle to the Queue from which the Request originated, and a handle to the Request itself.
 Other parameters vary, depending on the specific callback.